ApolloZhu/ApolloZhu.github.io/source/_posts/wwdc18-scholarships-info.md

 ### Analysis

-Remember that your playground will be judged offline, and they'll only spend 3 minutes, so think about what you are going to do.
-Even without thinking I can tell you many people will be doing [augmented reality](https://developer.apple.com/arkit) and [machine learning](https://developer.apple.com/coreml), despite that Apple for whatever didn't mention anything about their latest technologies, so you need to more creative about those type of playgrounds (you could not imagine how easy it is to implement those fancy but scary stuff with ARKit and Core ML).
+Remember that your playground will be judged offline, the program can ***NOT*** require an account for sign in, and they'll only spend 3 minutes in judging it, so think about what you are going to do.
+Even without thinking I can tell you many people will be doing [augmented reality](https://developer.apple.com/arkit) and [machine learning](https://developer.apple.com/coreml); you can not imagine how easy it is to implement those fancy but scary stuff with ARKit and Core ML.
+Well, try to be creative, add some graphics and audios, and incorporate some of Apple's new technologies (even if they didn't mention about that)…

-I think these are some reasons why Apple prefers Playground over normal apps:
+For the first time, you are allowed to use open source frameworks (providing that you included their licenses correctly and explained why).
+Nonetheless, what you are going to submit is not just a normal program.
+I think these are some reasons why Apple prefers Playground over normal apps, and maybe you want to address some of them:

 1. user will be directed about what to do and informed of what is expected
 2. it provide an interactive way for the users to [learn things through programming](https://developer.apple.com/videos/play/wwdc2017/416/)